Disease Guide ·Cherry Eye ·2026

 6What breeds are most prone to cherry eye?

-Brachycephalic (flat-faced) breeds are most commonly affected: English Bulldogs, French Bulldogs, Beagles, Cocker Spaniels, Shih Tzus, Lhasa Apsos, Pugs, and Boston Terriers.
+Flat-faced breeds most commonly: English Bulldogs, French Bulldogs, Beagles, Cocker Spaniels, Shih Tzus, Pugs, and Boston Terriers.
 Bloodhounds, Neapolitan Mastiffs, and Cane Corsos are also frequently affected.
-Cherry eye typically appears in young dogs under 2 years of age.
-While any breed can develop it, these breeds have a much higher incidence due to their facial structure and genetics.
+Typically appears in dogs under 2 years of age.

 7Does pet insurance cover cherry eye surgery?

-Most pet insurance policies cover cherry eye surgery as a standard illness claim.
-The standard 14-day waiting period applies.
-If your dog develops cherry eye in one eye and then the other, coverage for the second eye depends on your policy — some treat it as one condition, others as two separate claims.
-Enroll your puppy before symptoms appear, as cherry eye in dogs often shows up within the first two years of life.
+Most policies cover cherry eye surgery as a standard illness - 14-day waiting period applies.
+Coverage for the second eye varies: some treat both as one condition, others as separate claims.
+Enroll before symptoms appear - typically shows within two years.

 Marcel Janik, founder of RealVetCost